 4. Click Apply.

 Overclocking your graphics card, RAM and processor will have a direct impact on your gaming performance.
-This isn’t something we recommend for a layman user.
+It isn’t something we recommend for a layman user.
 If you’re a pro, go with the overclocking.
 By overclocking, you understand risks associated with it.
-There is always a risk of physically over-stressing, damaging, or in extreme cases, burning your hardware components.
+There is always a danger of physically over-stressing, damaging, or in extreme cases, burning your hardware components.
 For more information, please refer the manual that came with your laptop.

 1. Restart your laptop, press F2 or Delete key repeatedly until the BIOS Setup screen is displayed.